50 Side Jobs to Help You Make an Extra $500 or More This Month

 Get your free estimate — then list your RV… ’cause you know it gets lonely when it can’t hit the open road.

 39. Tutor Chess Players

 Love to play chess?
 Tutor other chess players online to make $35 to $50 per hour.

-Tutoring sites like WyzAnt can take a big cut (40% until you hit 20 hours of tutoring!), but you’ll get practice (and get paid) without leaving the house.
+Tutoring sites like WyzAnt can take a big cut (40% until you hit 20 hours of tutoring!), but as an online tutor, you’ll get practice (and get paid) without leaving the house.

-41. Earn Up to $700/Month Evaluating Search Results
+41. Earn up to $700/Month Evaluating Search Results

 42. Find Virtual Odd Jobs on TaskRabbit

 Keep an eye out for virtual tasks, which are mostly centered around personal assistance, administrative work or research help.
-Last year, TaskRabbit established a pricing floor of $14 for its Taskers.
-You can rest assured that you won’t be getting paid pennies to solve someone’s Excel woes.
+You can do those an earn money without even walking out your door.

-43. Hang Out at Bars
+43. Hang out at Bars and Restaurants

-45. Make Money Test-Driving Cars
+45. Make Money Test Driving Cars

 So you get to test drive a car, which is pretty cool.